On the train that hurtles through the night towards home,

-Because the long hours from dusk until dawn are not spent
+And the long hours from dusk until dawn are not spent

-And whilst some of your best friends in the world (who grew up and fell down
+And whilst some of your best friends in the world, who grew up and fell down

-And the same, you come to the old Housman statue.
-And you stop before it,
+And the same, you reach the newly polished old Housman statue.

-Proud and inviting as ever it stood, to read its sadly faded inscription,
+To read again its sadly faded inscription,

 Half worn away by year upon year of autumn rain: